Legal Guidance You Can Count On

 While most parents can expect child support agreements to end around 18, these orders can often continue into adulthood for children with special mental or medical needs.

 Retaining a reliable attorney should be your first step in a child support case.
 CJB Law is a dedicated child support law firm in Minnesota, making it easy and stress-free to seek the child support you’re owed after a separation or divorce.
 We advocate for you and your child during initial assessments to ensure a suitable financial support arrangement is met.
-Whether you’re recently divorced or separated or never married at all, our team of experienced attorneys can help you breeze through an otherwise tense and trying time.
-Get in touch with a Minnesota child support attorney you can trust today to reach an agreement that allows your child to thrive.
+Whether you’re recently divorced or separated or never married at all, our team of experienced attorneys aims to help you breeze through an otherwise tense and trying time.